MicrosoftDocs/win32/desktop-src/shell/how-to--create-cascading-menus-with-the-subcommands-registry-entry.md

 ---
-Description: 'In Windows 7 and later, you can use the SubCommands entry in the registry to create cascading menus by using the procedure given in this topic.'
+Description: In Windows 7 and later, you can use the SubCommands entry in the registry to create cascading menus by using the procedure given in this topic.
-title: How to Create Cascading Menus with the SubCommands Registry Entry
+title: How to Create Cascading Menus with the SubCommands Registry Entry ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Create Cascading Menus with the SubCommands Registry Entry